 Expect and Prepare for an Interview over the Phone

-Although not every employer conducts an initial interview over the phone, you should always do your level best to prepare for one.
-This is a huge chance for you to convince your future employer that you are a viable applicant, one that they would like to invite for a more in-depth interview.
+Although not every employer conducts an initial interview over the phone, be prepared for one.
+It’s a chance to convince your future employer that you are a viable applicant, one that they would like to invite for a more in-depth interview.
 Be impressive, but be yourself, too.
-If you put on airs and put on a mask just to make a good impression, your future boss won’t recognize you at all.
-Nail this interview over the phone, and you will be much closer to your career goals.

 Rehearse for a Smooth-Sailing Interview